raystack/dagger/docs/docs/advance/post_processor.md

 ### **HTTP**

 HTTP Post Processor connects to an external API endpoint and does enrichment based on data from the response of the API call.
-Currently, we support POST and GET verbs for the API call.
+Currently, we support POST, PUT and GET verbs for the API call.

 #### Workflow